Paul Handforth

 Paul Handforth (born 6 October 1981), also known by the nickname of "Tiger", is a professional rugby league footballer who most recently played for Keighley in the Championship 1.

 Background

-Paul Handforth was born in Wakefield, West Yorkshire, England, he is the son of the rugby league footballer who played in the 1960s, 1970s and 1980s for Wakefield Trinity (Heritage No. 755), Hunslet (Heritage No. 1193) and Oldham (Heritage No. 850); Tony "Tiger" Handforth.
+Paul Handforth was born in Wakefield, West Yorkshire, England, he is the son of the rugby league footballer who played in the 1960s, 1970s and 1980s for Wakefield Trinity, Hunslet and Oldham; Tony "Tiger" Handforth, and the brother of Matt Handforth, who also played for Featherstone Rovers.